-In this manual, the term 'abbreviation' is used to cover abbreviations, acronym and initialisms.
+In this manual, the term 'abbreviation' is used to cover abbreviations, acronyms and initialisms.

 Use abbreviations sparingly.
-Only use abbreviations if they are widely known across the broad readership of Cochrane Reviews, are used frequently in a section or throughout the review, or enhance readability.
+Only use abbreviations if they are widely known across the broad readership of Cochrane reviews, are used frequently in a section or throughout the review, or enhance readability.
 Consider using an abbreviation only if the term has three or more words.
-All abbreviations used in the 'Abstract', 'Plain language summary', 'Main text', and 'Authors' conclusions' should be redefined at the beginning of these sections.
+All abbreviations used in the Abstract, Plain language summary, main text, and Authors' conclusions should be redefined the first time they are mentioned in these sections.
 In figures and tables, all abbreviations should be listed at the end with their definitions.
 If the review or document is long, it may be sensible to explain each abbreviation in each section of the text.